Aimiammia/Deeply-R/README.md

 # Firebase Studio - Deeply App

-This is a NextJS starter application for "Deeply", a personal organization and reflection app, built in Firebase Studio.
+This is a Next.js application for "Deeply", a personal organization and reflection app, built in Firebase Studio.

-To get started, take a look at `src/app/page.tsx`.
+This version uses **Firebase Authentication** for user accounts and **Cloud Firestore** for real-time data synchronization across devices.

 ## Prerequisites

 Before you begin, ensure you have the following installed:
 *   **Node.js**: **Version 18.x or later is strongly recommended.** You can download it from [https://nodejs.org/](https://nodejs.org/).
-The application uses `crypto.randomUUID()` which is generally available in Node.js v16.7.0+ and modern browsers, but v18+ ensures better compatibility with the overall Next.js ecosystem.
 *   **npm** (comes with Node.js) or **Yarn** (optional).

 ## Getting Started Locally